AkkiPooja/Fake-News-Detection-Data-Analysis/README.md

 The twitter news data.ipynb has code which generates the csv file of the data got from the twitter

-fake.csv, true.csv and twitter.csv is used for analysis
+fake.csv, true.csv and tweets.csv is used for analysis